-- SAT 10 Reading Comprehension Subtest For promotion students must score at or above the 45th percentile. - i-Ready For promotion students must score at or above the 50th percentile.
-Schools must use table 3 from the 2016 Norms to determine the student's percentile. - STAR Enterprise For promotion students must score at or above the 50th percentile.
+- SAT 10 Reading Comprehension Subtest For promotion students must score at or above the 45th percentile. - STAR Enterprise For promotion students must score at or above the 50th percentile.

 The earliest the alternative assessment may be administered is following the administration of the grade 3 ELA F.A.S.T. assessment.
 This test administration must adhere to the same levels of test security and test administration as the state assessment.